 Byron Bay, city with good aura

 Did you know?
-Byron Bay was named after the famous poet Lord Byron.
-When Captain Cook discovered the bay in 1770, he named Cape Byron in honor of Vice-Admiral John Byron, the grandfather of the renowned 19th-century poet.
-In the 1970s, the arrival of surfers and hippies breathed new life into this little paradise.
+Byron Bay, one of Australia’s most iconic destinations, was named after the poet Lord Byron.
+When Captain Cook discovered the bay in 1770, he named Cape Byron in honor of Vice-Admiral John Byron, the poet’s grandfather.
+Fast forward to the 1970s, and Byron Bay became a haven for surfers and hippies, shaping the town’s relaxed, free-spirited vibe.

 There is something special and positive in the atmosphere.
 People are walking with no shoes on and couples kiss everywhere in the street.
 You won’t be able to count campervans going pass you with surfboard on top and mattress at the back.